 Proposed Implementation

-Final Users：Agricultural Lands in Southern China
+End Users：Agricultural Lands in Southern China

 Our project hopes to inoculate the engineered bacteria into earthworms, and apply these earthworms to the farmland in southern China before the crops are planted in each season.
-So as to protect the agricultural soil from deteriorating associated with lead pollution.
+The aim is to protect the agricultural soil from deteriorating associated with lead pollution.

-There are two reasons that our project is applied to agricultural lands in southern China.
+There are two reasons why the target agricultural lands are chosen in southern China.

-First of all , in 2018 the Chinese government issued the soil risk control standards for agricultural lands, in which the quality and safety of edible agricultural products were taken as the standard to set the screening value and control value of soil pollution risk in agricultural land.
+First of all , in 2018, the Chinese government issued the soil risk control standards for agricultural lands, in which the quality and safety of edible agricultural products were taken as the standard to set the screening value and control value of soil pollution risk in agricultural land.
 When the lead content of cultivated land exceeds the screening value, the quality and safety of agricultural products may be at risk, while the risk is higher when the lead content exceeds the control value.
-Survey data shows that the problem of lead pollution in agricultural lands in China is widespread, and the lead concentration in polluted agricultural lands is mostly in the range above the screened value and the highest near the controlled value.
+Survey data shows that lead pollution widely spreads in agricultural lands in China, and the lead concentration in polluted agricultural lands is mostly in the range above the screened value and the highest near the controlled value.

 Secondly, Eisenia Fetida is widely used as Vermicomposting earthworm species, and it also shows good heavy metal tolerance in heavy metal contaminated sites，which ensures the normal growth of our earthworms and have a certain effect on the treatment of lead pollution in the soil at the same time.

-Application in The Real World
+Application in the Real World

 We imagine that when our project is applied in the real world, a closed loop can be formed between the laboratory, biotechnology and farm to promote mutual improvement.
 After obtaining the engineered bacteria in the laboratory, we will register them for patents and sell them to biotechnologies and provide certain technical support.
 The biotechnologies will carry out further screening, expansion and freeze-drying preservation.
 Wash the artificially cultivated earthworms and put them in a turnover box with moist absorbent paper.
 Add the freeze-dried powder of engineered bacteria.
 Take out and wash them after one day, and sell them to farmers, while providing a certain assessment of heavy metal pollution in farmland.
 Before planting each season, farmers inoculate earthworms in the farmland with an amount of 60g/m <sup>2 and supplement the inoculation according to the changes in the number of earthworms.
 At the same time, providing some real application feedback for the laboratory to make technical improvements.(此图美工在改)